arjun-ashoka/KKR_Spectral_Analysis/README.md

 4. GaAs - wafer, measured in transient reflection geometry, uses only the transmission spectra to calculate the derivatives (dT/deps)

 The files of the form 'Constrained Variational KKR - teardown for bear TA Timeslice_($Material$).ipynb' are the Jupyter notebooks and the folders contain the data needed to run the scripts.
-If copied as is, this should run with the directories.
+If the whole git is copied as is, the paths should be contained.